 $1 Billion Potential Economic Impact Of The EAB in Denver

 According to a discussion with Friends of Denver Parks last week, about 15 percent of the trees in Denver are ash.
 If there are 1.4 million trees in Denver, that means there are roughly 210,000 ash trees in Denver.
-Denver’s older neighborhoods and parks have many large 20 inches or greater diameter at breast height (DBH) ash trees.
+There are many beautiful mature ash trees in Denver’s older neighborhoods and parks with 20 inches or greater diameter at breast height (DBH) ash trees.

-Let’s assume that if the EAB comes to Denver and it kills all the ash trees.
+Let’s assume the EAB kills all the ash trees in Denver.
 The city and its citizens would have to remove all the dead trees and their stumps.
 Infected wood cannot be shredded and dumped like most trees.
 Special precautions have to taken to prevent the spread of the EAB to other communities and states.
 These additional disposal measures will increase removal costs.
 Let us assume, that average costs to remove each tree is $750.
 This equates to $157,500,000.
 This cost would be spit between the Denver City Government and its homeowners.

 It is estimated that a mature tree landscape equates to 5 – 10 percent of the value of a home.
-Mature trees add to the enjoyment of the home, provide shade and cooling and add to the neighborhood quality of life.
-If homeowners have ash trees, loosing them will reduce the value of their homes.
+Mature trees add to the enjoyment of the home, provide shade and cooling and improve neighborhood quality of life.
+Denver homeowners with ash trees will loosing them reducing the value of their homes.
 According to the 2010 Census, the median home value of owner-occupied housing units in Denver is $246,300.
 There are 288,185 housing units in Denver.
 Let’s assume 15 percent of these homes have ash trees and their landscape value is 7.5 percent.
 Based on these assumptions, Denver home valuation would be reduced $799 million if all ash trees were removed.